haradakunihiko/react-confirm/README.md

 In the [example](https://github.com/haradakunihiko/react-confirm/tree/master/example), [react-bootstrap](https://react-bootstrap.github.io/components.html#modals) and [material-ui](http://www.material-ui.com/#/components/dialog) are used with.

 ## Motivation
  React is great.
 And I respect the concept to render the view reactively only by it's state.
-However, it easily becomes really complex to manage all states which are only necessary just temporarily like confirmation dialog.
-Is managing states which indicate the confirmation dialog is shown really important?
-Is it worth to manage them?
+However, it easily becomes really complex to manage all states which are only needed just temporarily like confirmation dialog.
+The question is...
+Is it worth to manage them inside your app?
 I guess the answer is not always yes.

 ## What you can do
  With this library,